 The Building

 As you enter the church, you enter into a small forum area with a beautiful wall with a mural.
 Behind that wall there is a place to hang jackets or coats and the restrooms are on the opposite side.
-Come on past there, (and hopefully we’ve greeted you by then; but, if not – don’t be shy) and past the next set of glass doors and into the sanctuary.
-Opposite of where you are standing, there is a place for coffee and morning fellowship (often supplied with Doughnuts, fruit, juice, etc.).
+Come on past there,(and hopefully we’ve greeted you by then, but if not – don’t be shy) and past the next set of glass doors and into the sanctuary.
+Opposite of where you are standing, there is a place for coffee and morning fellowship (often supplied with donuts, fruit, juice, etc.).
 There is also a place for young children to play during the service (the room has a speaker so the message can still be heard).

 About Fellowship: